Akom's Tech Ruminations

 Various tech outbursts - code and solutions to practical problems

-Linux Linux: Chrome Steals Focus on click despite mouse-focus mode
+Linux XFCE: Chrome Steals Focus on click despite mouse-focus mode

 Posted by Admin • Thursday, February 29.
 2024 • Category: Linux